aws-amplify/amplify-backend/packages/ai-constructs/API.md

 /// <reference types="node" />

 import { AIConversationOutput } from '@aws-amplify/backend-output-schemas';
+import { ApplicationLogLevel } from 'aws-cdk-lib/aws-lambda';
 import { BackendOutputStorageStrategy } from '@aws-amplify/plugin-types';
 import * as bedrock from '@aws-sdk/client-bedrock-runtime';
 import { Construct } from 'constructs';
 import { FunctionResources } from '@aws-amplify/plugin-types';
 import * as jsonSchemaToTypeScript from 'json-schema-to-ts';
 import { ResourceProvider } from '@aws-amplify/plugin-types';
+import { RetentionDays } from 'aws-cdk-lib/aws-logs';

 declare namespace __export__conversation {
     export {